Adarsh-Kumar001/BridgeLabz-Training-AMTPL/README.md

 # 16/12/25

 - Explored SOLID Principles in C#
-- Studied examples for Single Responsibility, Open/Closed, and Liskov Substitution Principles
+- Studied examples for Single Responsibility, Open/Closed, and Liskov Substitution Principles,
+- Also studied about DRY AND KISS.

 # 17/12/25

+- Installed and setup of Sql Express
+- Practised some Sql queries

+# 18/12/25

-- Studied ADO.NET for data access
+- Studied ADO.NET in C# for connecting to Sql
 - Worked with SqlConnection, SqlCommand, and SqlDataReader
-- Connected to SQL Server from C# and performed operations
+- Connected to SQL Server from C#

-# 18/12/25
+# 19/12/25

 - Worked with SQL queries for data manipulation
 - Practiced writing Joins, Aggregate functions in SQL

+# 20/12/25

+- Practised some more SQL queries on both Sql Express and C#

-# 19/12/25
+# 21/12/25

-- Revised few concepts
+- Learned abut transactions and implemented it